microsoft/DynamicTelemetry/docs/Architecture/Components/Processors/Processor.StateMachine.document.md

 # PROCESSOR : State Machine

+The state machine processor is a relatively simple yet highly effective component within dynamic telemetry.
+Essentially, this processor listens to all log messages that pass by, identifying significant events and managing a state machine based on those events.
+When the state machine processor detects an interesting log message, it transitions to a new state, potentially initiating an action as part of this transition.

 ## Introduction to State Machine Processor

-The State Machine processor, the most basic type of Processor, functions akin to a Directed Graph, where transitions occur upon the detection of specific logs by the Processor.
-This state machine Processor is employed for operations such as timing, counting, and measuring in contexts that present challenges otherwise.
-The state machine is frequently accompanied by various actions and is utilized to initiate complex or resource-intensive operations.
+The State Machine processor operates as a Directed Graph, where transitions occur upon the observation of specific logs by the Processor.
+This state machine is employed for tasks such as timing, counting, and measuring in contexts that pose significant challenges.
+The state machine is often accompanied by various actions and is utilized to initiate complex or resource-intensive operations.

-A state model processor operates similarly to a directed graph; its primary function is to transition between states based on the detection and study of specific log events.
-Initially, the state machine begins in an unknown state and then dynamically adjusts its state in response to the events it processes.
-This approach is particularly useful for tasks such as timing, counting, and measuring in challenging contexts.
+Its primary function is to monitor logs and transition between states based on the analysis of log names and parameters.
+Initially, the state machine starts in an undefined state and then dynamically adjusts its state in response to the events it processes.
+This method is particularly effective for tasks such as timing, counting, and measuring in difficult contexts.

-To illustrate, consider a contrived example - generating unique hashs of a file.
-Perhaps data files or images JPEG image.
+To provide an example, consider generating unique hashes of a file, such as data files or JPEG images.

 ## Simple Code Example; hashing files